shrey6162/Questionnaire.github.io/README.md

 •	Username<br>
 •	Password<br><br>
 QUESTION GENERATION:<br>
             This includes the various categorized question generation.
 In this   the administrator can perform add, modify, delete, move next, move previous, clear all operation.
 This   may be the most important   in proposed system, because it is the one where the entire system gets the categorized question.<br><br>
 REPORT GENERATION:<br>
             This contains various report generation related to our system such as Administrator report, Participant report, rank etc. the report gives the overall view about our system.<br>
+NOTICE GENERATION:<br>
+            This contains a notice publishing module.
+From the admin can make new announcements or notices for the user/student.
+MEET SCHEDULING:<br>
+            This contains a meet link publishing and instant meet start-up module.
+From here the admin or the teacher can take online live classes and share its joining link with the user/student.
 PARTICIPANT AUTHENTICATION:<br>
             This proposed system is completely authenticated in order to enhance security and corruptions of database as well as the software.
 A person is given access permission to this system when he/she has got a valid username and password.
 Hence this authentication module includes two fields where participant is asked to enter their username and password.
 The details include:<br>
 •	Username<br>